-The NWPC national office has developed new tools that we are ready to share with any chapter which is ready to sponsor an NWPC-certified training.
-We have more than 25 individual subjects from online fundraising to the importance of your voice and self-confidence; from managing your precious time to attracting that endangered species: the volunteer; from starting early to getting endorsements that are not from just the usual suspects.
-The subjects are now arranged in five modules – with one module being about as much as we advise you take on for one-day trainings.
+The NWPC National office has developed new tools for any chapter who is ready to sponsor a NWPC-certified training.
+We have more than 25 individual subjects from online fundraising to the importance of your voice and self-confidence.
+The subjects are arranged in five modules.

-- Setting Your Caucus Goals (how many attendees, how much to charge, what to offer in subjects covered, who to have as guest speakers, how to reach our NWPC trainers, examples of other agenda’s, etc.)
+- Setting Your Caucus Goals – how many attendees, how much to charge, what subjects to cover, who to have as guest speakers, how to reach NWPC-certified trainers, agendas, etc.

-- Funding your training (Finding sponsors, getting in-kind contributions, identifying good prospects for underwriting certain aspects of your budget; preparing your budget, asking for sponsorships, pricing attendance, etc.).
+- Funding Your Training – finding sponsors, getting in-kind contributions, preparing a budget, asking for sponsorships, pricing attendance, etc.

-- The Timeline for producing an NWPC Successful training (starting 45 to 60 days out has proven to be the best way to ensure a great response and successful, well-funded training).
-Go through our list of 50 plus tasks on our checklist with a team of about eight to 10 committee members and you’ll find the NWPC training less stressful and more meaningful for all.
+- The Timeline for Producing a Successful Training – starting 45 to 60 days out has proven to be the best way to ensure a great response and successful, well-funded training.
+Go through our list of 50+ tasks with a team of about eight to 10 committee members and you’ll find the NWPC training less stressful and more meaningful for all.

-- What to say to those tough questioners (“I’ve already been to one training – I don’t need to go to another;” “I haven’t decided whether to run or not;” “I can’t afford it;” “I’m an incumbent; I don’t need more training;” and “I can’t take an entire day off the campaign trail.”
+- Answering Tough Questioners – “I’ve already been to one training – I don’t need to go to another,” “I haven’t decided whether to run or not,” “I can’t afford it,” “I’m an incumbent,” “I can’t take an entire day off the campaign trail.”

 Finally, the NWPC has been conducting successful trainings for more than four decades now and we make it our business to stay up with the trends and offer unique trainings that allow our members lots of new campaign insight you won’t find elsewhere, such as:

-- The importance of diversity to all of us in all future races – from responding to issues of racism and intolerance to calculating minority population turnout in your district; from recruiting women of color to becoming up-to-date on the issues of many different diversities (disabled, people of color, immigrants, lesbian-gay-bisexual-transsexual, women, etc.);
+- The importance of diversity to all of us in all future races – from responding to issues of racism and intolerance to calculating minority population turnout in your district, recruiting women of color, and staying up-to-date on the issues of many different diversities (disabled, people of color, immigrants, LGBTQ+, women, etc.).

 NWPC recognizes that the campaign business has become a sophisticated and competitive endeavor and while it is much more costly than just two decades ago, it is constantly changing to reflect what’s working most efficiently to elect women.
 NWPC now offers a certificated program to train trainers – complete with new standards of interactive teaching that will convert most of our trainings from “talking heads” to “hands-on” campaign exercises that training attendees can use for their own campaigns.
 The certificated programs assure the trainers we recommend are the best, most up-to-date and reliable in the campaign business and not biased towards one perspective or the selling of one product or service.
 Most of our certified trainers will go on to train professionally for other organizations which are asking for our certified trainer lists.